Recoskie/JDasm/docs/Basics.md

 <br />

 An array of characters is called a String of text.
-So you could say a text document is an Array of characters.
+You could say a text document is an Array of characters, or is a really long string.

 <br />